CSA-IAA/Purchase-Order/README.md

+Final TK Projece - Database Interface
+Has the following:
+-Entry for a User ID (a 9 digit number)
+-Entry for a customer name
+-Entry for customer (street address, city, state) -Entry for what all they purchased (this needs to be more than one line, a descriptive box) -Entry for purchase date
+-Entries for item price, tax (8.25 percent), shipping, and then print the total cost Writes the data to a file, which is then able to be read (all the user needs to do is enter the user id)

 '''
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by